belighted/ubuntu-belighted/README.md

 Once you logged back in, open a terminal.
 You will be prompted to configure the powerlevel10k oh-my-zsh theme.

-**NOTE: during the execution of the ./install.sh script, the MesloLGS NF fonts were installed on your system. powerlevel10k recommends using them.**
+**NOTE: during the execution of the install.sh script, the MesloLGS NF fonts were installed on your system. powerlevel10k recommends using them.**

 **on the gnome terminal, open the settings and select your profile.
 Under the "Text" section, check the "Custom font"